 Objective 1: To issue guidelines, in accordance with international norms, to assist Government Departments and their agencies.

-Objective 2: To award an accessibility symbol to compliant public offices.
+Objective 2: To work with the Department of Justice, Equality and Law Reform to monitor, guide and audit progress.

-Objective 3: To work with the Department of Justice, Equality and Law Reform to monitor, guide and audit progress.
+Objective 3: To award an accessibility symbol to compliant public offices.

 STRATEGIC PRIORITY 3: INFLUENCE ATTITUDES IN IRISH SOCIETY